 A Fast Forward/Strange Town partnership project

-Using theatre to examine the growing problem of youth gambling ‘FLUTTER’ is a peer theatre project that will tour schools from 4th March – 17th May.
+Using theatre to examine the growing problem of youth gambling ‘FLUTTER’ is a peer theatre project that is now on a tour of secondary schools from 4th March – 17th May.

 AUDITIONS FOR TOUR OF ‘FLUTTER’ by Duncan Kidd funded by Gambling Aware

 Location: Fast Forward Office, 4 Bernard Street, Edinburgh, EH6 6PP

 Please prepare a 3 minute audition piece

 You must be available between 25th Feb – 17th May